 Every hour of participation in any of the recognized activities (outlined below) is recognized as one PD hour.
 Every hour of presentation is recognized as five PD hours.
-Documents such as PD certificates, registration slips, and confirmation emails and letters from the event organizers and employers are accepted as proof of PD.
+Documents such as PD certificates, registration slips, course transcripts, and confirmation letters from the event organizers are accepted as proof of PD.
 Activities recognized as PD are as follows:

 - Serving as a provincial TESL organization Executive Board member, Working Committee member, or Affiliate Chapter Executive Committee member